Legally reviewed by:

-The moments following a car collision can be traumatizing, confusing, and blurry.
+The moments following car accidents can be traumatizing, confusing, and blurry.
 Victims of accidents often find themselves in an overwhelmed state that can lead them to say something that may work against them during the claims process.
 It’s important to be very careful not to say words that can be misinterpreted as admitting fault.

-In California, as in other states that use comparative negligence law in personal injury claims, fault is a major factor in determining whether compensation will be paid and to whom.
+In California, as in other states that use comparative negligence law in personal injury claims, the fault is a major factor in determining whether compensation will be paid and to whom.
 Therefore, saying something that hints that you take responsibility for the accident can hurt your personal injury claim.
 In this article, we go through what might be considered admitting fault in a car accident and why working with an experienced California personal injury lawyer is crucial after a car accident.

 What Should You Not Say After a Car Accident?

 It’s almost certain that you’ll feel under pressure to apologize and assure the other party that everything will be okay, especially if you were partially at fault.
-While this form of politeness is something everyone feels to show after such a horrific situation, it might not be the right thing to do, as this may be construed to be admitting fault.
+While this form of politeness is something everyone feels to show after such a horrific situation, it might not be the right thing to do, as this may be construed as admitting fault.
 Other terms and phrases to avoid include anything that may prove that you were not paying attention as you should’ve been, such as “I didn’t see you” or “I didn’t know I was speeding.”

+Admitting fault can negatively impact your insurance claim, leading to financial consequences.
 However, we’re not saying you shouldn’t be courteous to the other people involved in the accident.
 Be considerate, including helping those injured, but don’t say or do anything that may imply you’re at fault, including fleeing the scene of the accident.

 After a car accident or any auto collision, call 911 to alert the police and emergency medical responders.
 You can interact with the other vehicle’s driver and occupants only for meaningful reasons, including sharing insurance and contact details.
 Also, it’s important to inform your insurance provider of the accident or contact a car accident lawyer to talk to them on your behalf.